anycable/anycable/docs/configuration.md

 The max number of `Disconnect` calls per-second (default: 100).

-**--disconnect_timeout** (`ANYCABLE_DISCONNECT_TIMEOUT`)

-The number of seconds to wait before forcefully shutting down a disconnect queue during the server graceful shutdown (default: 5).

-Thus, the default configuration can handle a backlog of up to 500 calls.
-By increasing both values, you can reduce the number of lost disconnect notifications.

 **--disconnect_mode** (`ANYCABLE_DISCONNECT_MODE`)

 This parameter defines when a Disconnect call should be made for a session.
 The default is "auto", which means that the Disconnect call is made only if we detected the client _interest_ in it.
 Currently, we only skip Disconnect calls for sessions authenticated via [JWT](./jwt_identification.md) and using [signed streams](./signed_streams.md) (Hotwire or CableReady).